-HINT: See the Tell Me How help file for information on standby mode.
+HINT: See the Tell Me How help file for information on power management modes (see "Accessing Help").

-Check the power light- When the power light is lit or blinking, the computer has power.
-If the power light is blinking, the computer is in standby mode-press the power button to exit standby mode.
-If the light is off, press the power button to turn on the computer.
+Check the power light - When the power light is lit or blinking, the computer has power.
+If the light is blinking, the computer is in standby mode-press the power button to exit a standby mode.
+If the light is off, the computer is either in a power management mode or off-press the power button to exit a power management mode or to turn on the computer.

-Charge the battery- The battery charge may be depleted.
+Charge the battery - The battery charge may be depleted.